 It’d be dumb to dub double breasted blazers as dated, stuffy, grandpa-esque.
 A sophisticated cut, the double-breasted suit has been adapted for the modern market.
 And we’re relishing in its timelessness.

-The double-breasted fit has been spotted on the shoulders of some of menswear’s most stylish gents – Lino Leluzzi, Lapo Elkann and David Gandy.
-Ideal for the man who wants to pack a style punch this season – weekdays at work or weekend suave event – double-breasted blazers or suits in quality fabric, neutral or subtle print, and a slim, tailored fit makes the perfect addition to your current wardrobe.
+The double-breasted fit has been spotted on the shoulders of some of menswear’s most stylish clothing – Lino Leluzzi, Lapo Elkann and David Gandy.
+Ideal for the man who wants to pack a style punch, double-breasted blazers or suits in quality fabrics, neutral or subtle prints and a slim, tailored fit makes the perfect addition to your wardrobe.
 You’ve got nothing to lose really.
 Going DB isn’t double the trouble, but it’s double the fun.

 Origin Of Double Breasted Blazers

 Buttons and buttonholes came into fashion in the 13th and 14th centuries, when tailored clothing replaced draped and pinned garments like cloaks.
 The new construction necessitated a row of buttons that held the inside and outside layers of fabric together.
 To maintain the symmetry of the garment, a matching row of buttons was added on the opposite side.
 By the 1800s, frock coats were in fashion and came in both single- and double-breasted styles.
 As long coats gave way to shorter jackets in the late 19th century, the double breasted style took on a more familiar form.
 Double breasted blazers as we know it today originated from naval reefer jackets, more commonly known as pea coats.
 Anchors, away.